 - This third method for starting the SSI application process is to apply for disability benefits online.

-SSI Application Process, Step 2: Wait For Your Determination Decision
+Step 2: Wait For Your Determination Decision

 After you’ve submitted your claim, your next step in the SSI application process is simply to wait for a decision.
 Even though you filed your application with the SSA, state agencies called Disability Determination Services (DDS) will evaluate your claim.
 There’s no pre-set timeframe for the DDS to make their decision.
 In fact, it can take as little as 30 days or several months before your SSI claim’s approved or denied.

-SSI Application Process, Step 3: Wait for DDS Agents to Evaluate Your Claim
+Step 3: DDS Agents Evaluate Your Claim

 Although there’s not much you can do now except wait, it helps to know how the DDS evaluates your claim.
 Knowing what’s going on with this step in the SSI application process helps people understand why it takes so long.
 Among other things, here are some tasks a DDS examiner performs in order to evaluate your SSI disability benefits claim: